nixos-bsd/nixbsd/README.md

 * `toplevel`: Top-level derivation, containing the kernel, etc, software, activation script, and more.
   You'll find it linked in the VM image at `/run/current-system` after activation.
-* `vmImage`: A bootable qcow2 image with a bootloader, intended to be loaded with UEFI
-* `vmImageRunner`: A script that runs a virtual machine with the qcow2 from `vmImage`.
-The system is booted from a writable CoW copy, so activation will run and you can make changes.
+* `vm`: A script that runs a virtual machine containing the `toplevel`, booted with UEFI.
+The system is booted from a writable CoW copy, so activation will run and you can edit files
 * `closureInfo`: The closure-info of `toplevel.drvPath`.
-* `vmImageRunnerClosureInfo`: the closure-info of `vmImageRunner.drvPath`.
+* `vmClosureInfo`: the closure-info of `vm.drvPath`.

 The `closureInfo` and `vmImageRunnerClosureInfo` outputs include metadata about the [build closure](https://zero-to-nix.com/concepts/closures), including a list of all packages.
 Keeping a copy of this around will prevent nix from garbage-collecting all of your builds.